 You also run into this circumstance all the time in garment sewing when you sew a set-in sleeve into a garment.
 The top of the sleeve is an outward curve, while the arms-eye (the hole where your arm goes through) is an inward curve.

 To help make the two fit, you run basting stitches in the Seam allowance of each to help Gather up the excess slightly so you can fit the curves inside one another.

 When the pieces are placed right sides together, it helps to sew with the outward curve piece (in this example, the sleeve) against the feed dogs of your sewing machine with the inward curve piece (in this example the bodice portion of the garment) on top.
 The feed dogs can then help ease the excess around the curve of the sleeve into the garment, creating a nice, smooth fit.

 For more information on this technique, see our full tutorial on Sewing a Flat Circle Into a Tube.

 You’ll also sometimes see inward and outward curves joined in quilting.
 Since ¼” seams are traditionally used in quilting, there is not enough excess to clip.
 Instead, it’s recommended you sew the curves from the center out in either direction.

 The importance of pressing

 Pressing is a vital component of smooth curves.
-After the clipping process, place your sewn pieces over a pressing ham, right side down.
-With an iron set to the appropriate temperature for your fabric type, press the seam open.
-The curve of the ham will help keep the shape of the curve as you press.
-Pressing the seam open first, before turning right side out, will bring the sewn edges together flat.
-This way you will not have any “dents” in your seam where the fabric didn’t turn out completely.
+After the clipping process, place your sewn pieces over a pressing ham, Right side down.
+With an iron set to the appropriate temperature for your fabric type, Press the Seam allowance open.
+The curve of the ham will help keep the shape of the curve as you Press.
+Pressing the Seam open first, before turning Right side out, will bring the sewn edges together flat.
+This way you will not have any “dents” in your Seam where the fabric didn’t turn out completely.

 NOTE: This works on straight edges too!